-Auditors' responsibility under generally accepted audit standards.No changes from planned scope
+- Auditors' responsibility under generally accepted audit standards.

+- •No changes from planned scope

-•We evaluated management's estimates and are comfortable with them •Significant estimates: Allowance for doubtful accounts and depreciation
+- •We evaluated management's estimates and are comfortable with them

+- •Significant estimates: Allowance for doubtful accounts and depreciation

-•Neutral, consistent, and clear
+- •Neutral, consistent, and clear

-•No significant difficulties.
+- •No significant difficulties.

-•No disagreements with management
+- •No disagreements with management

-•No management consultations with other accounting firms
+- •No management consultations with other accounting firms

-No Audit Adjustments
+- Audit Adjustments adjustment for doubtful accounts, correct management fee expense

-No identified Uncorrected Misstatements
+- •No identified Uncorrected Misstatements

-•Management representations forthcoming
+- Management representations forthcoming